3353 Jarvis: Orbit and classification

 Jarvis is a member of the Hungaria family, which form the innermost dense concentration of asteroids in the Solar System.
 It orbits the Sun at a distance of 1.7–2.0 AU once every 2 years and 6 months (929 days).
 Its orbit has an eccentricity of 0.08 and an inclination of 22° with respect to the ecliptic.
 A first precovery was taken at the Siding Spring Observatory in 1980, extending the body's observation arc by more than one year prior to its official discovery at Anderson Mesa.

 Physical characteristics

-Slow rotator
+Rotation

 In July 2007, a rotational lightcurve of Jarvis was obtained from photometric observations by astronomer Brian Warner at his Palmer Divide Station, Colorado, in collaboration with Robert Stephens, Alan Harris and Petr Pravec.
 The re-examined lightcurve analysis gave a rotation period of 202 hours with a brightness amplitude of 0.50 in magnitude, superseding the original period solution of 40.8 hours (U=2+/2).

 Due to an improved long-term calibration of the obtained photometric data points, a much longer period of 202 hours has been derived for Jarvis, which is now among the Top 300 slowest rotators known to exist, as most minor planets have spin rates between 2.2 and 24 hours only.

 The observations also suggest that Jarvis might be a tumbling asteroid in a non-principal axis rotation, which are typically slow rotators (T0).